PaulGilchrist/documents/articles/angular-adding-bootstrap-4.md

 },
 ```

-4. Duplicate the above steps for the test project
+4. Within file `angular.json`, duplicate the above steps for the test project
 5. Rename styles.css to `styles.scss`
-6. import bootstrap into `styles.scss` by adding the line `@import '~bootstrap/dist/css/bootstrap.css';`
+6. import bootstrap into `styles.scss` by adding the line `@import '~bootstrap/scss/bootstrap.scss';`